kolyamba2105/arch-configs/README.md

 ## Basic installation

 I was following [this video](https://www.youtube.com/watch?v=PQgyW10xD8s&list=PL5--8gKSku16Ncr9H_BAZSzWecjaSWlvY&index=5&ab_channel=DistroTube) to proceed with Arch basic installation, which basically follows the original [Arch installation guide](https://wiki.archlinux.org/index.php/installation_guide).
 Most of the stuff will remain the same.
 The only thing that is not covered by the video is `Connect to Internet` part, but it's covered [here](https://wiki.archlinux.org/index.php/Network_configuration).
-I can also generate both `RU` and `US` locales.
+I can also generate `RU`, `PL`, `UA` and `US` locales.

 ## Desktop installation